isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/04a-using-redis-enterprise.md

 * redis-enterprise-database - the database itself
 * redis-enterprise-database-headless - I don't know what this is :-(

+It will take several minutes (3-5, at a guess) to create the pods and service for the Redis Enterprise Cluster and database to be fully created.

-You can get the port that the Redis Enterprise database is listening on with the following command:
+Once the `redis-enterprise-database` service is up you can get the port that the  database is listening on with the following command:

 ```
 kubectl get service/redis-enterprise-database -o jsonpath='{.spec.ports[?(@.name=="redis")].port}'